 On 10 March 2022 the Annual General Meeting (the “Meeting”) in Pandora A/S (the “Company”) was held.

 The Meeting considered the following agenda items.

-The report was not a subject for voting.
+The report was not subject to voting.
 The Meeting took note of the report.

-A advisory vote for was cast on the 2020 Remuneration Report.
+An advisory vote was cast for approval of the 2021 Remuneration Report.

-Members of the Board receive a fixed travel allowance when participating in any Company related meeting outside their country of residence:
+Members of the Board receive a fixed travel allowance when participating in any Company related meetings outside their country of residence:

 • Overseas: DKK 60,000.

-The Board’s proposal that no ordinary dividend be paid on the profit for the year available for distribution according to the 2020 Annual Report was adopted.
+The Board’s proposal that a dividend of DKK 16.00 per share of DKK 1 be paid on the profit for the year available for distribution according to the 2021 Annual Report was adopted

-Peter A. Ruzicka, Christian Frigast, Birgitta Stymne Göransson, Isabelle Parize, Marianne Kirkegaard and Catherine Spindler were re-elected as members of the Board.
-Heine Dalsgaard and Jan Zijderveld were elected as new members of the Board.
+Peter A. Ruzicka, Christian Frigast, Heine Dalsgaard, Birgitta Stymne Göransson, Marianne Kirkegaard, Catherine Spindler and Jan Zijderveld were re-elected as members of the Board.

 The Board and Executive Management were discharged from liability.